Ben-Gilbert333/Twitter_NLP/README.md

 In order to combat the overfit results we used a GridSearch to help tune the hyperparameters.
 The GridSearch discovered max_depth=75, max_features=1000, and n_estimators=18 had the best cross validation score.
 This is almost the same score as before but should be much less overfit considering the hyperparameters.
 After two rounds of paramter tweaking the GridSearch converged on a cross validation score of 68%, 1% higher than our Random Forest without a GridSearch!

 #### **Third Model (Logistic Regression)**
 We then created a logistic regression model with an awareness that logistic regression does not handle class imbalances as well as decision trees/random forests.
 We used max_features=900 in the vectorizer because it worked the best from the GridSearch with the random forest model.
-This logistic regression has an 75% accuracy score which is pretty high but it a cross validation score of 67% shows that it is overfit, but not as bad as the base random tree or base random forest models.
+This logistic regression has a 75% accuracy score which is pretty high but it a cross validation score of 67% shows that it is overfit, but not as bad as the base random tree or base random forest models.
 We then created confusion matrix in order to investigate how the model is handling the class imbalance.
 It shows that this model is struggling predicting the negative and positive sentiments accurately but is doing pretty well with the neutral sentiment becuase most of the data is neutral. <br>
 <img width="362" alt="Screenshot 2023-09-14 at 4 18 07 PM" src="https://github.com/Ben-Gilbert333/Twitter_NLP/assets/126971652/17dfaf8b-17e3-4fe9-bc06-b861bd995f87"> <br>

 #### **Logistic Regression with GridSearch**